Fubuki Class, Japanese Destroyers

 Modifications

 The Fubukis were completed in 1928-32, primarily in naval yards.
 They created a sensation with their numerous innovations, which included powerful enclosed twin gun armament, sophisticated directors, and enclosed bridges.
-Less noticed was their 24” torpedo armament, 3” larger than the standard for other nations.
+The official history of the Japanese naval armament program even claimed that construction was briefly suspended in 1929 lest the other powers be provoked into constructing similar destroyers of their own.
+Less noticed was the Fubuki's 24” (61cm) torpedo armament, 3” (76mm) larger than the standard for other nations, which accounted for most of the increase in displacement over earlier classes.
 However, these were not originally the deadly Long Lance torpedoes, which were not shipped until much later.
 These features came at the cost of compromising stability and strength, with much of the superstructure built of aluminum alloy instead of steel.

 The design was constrained by the naval disarmament treaties, under which Japan could build an aggregate 201,600 tons of destroyers.
 Navy planners estimated that 144 destroyers were needed, which meant their individual displacement should be about 1400 tons.
 It was possible to build an adequate destroyer on this displacement, but Japanese commitment to a qualitative superiority over the Western navies led to the final 1750 ton design.
 Since the total number of Japanese destroyers never approached 144, the large displacement did not become an issue.
 These "Special Type" destroyers were build over a five-year period, resulting in an unusual degree of inhomogeneity within the class.